AssemblyAI-Community/MinImagen/README.md

 Given a caption of an image, Imagen will generate an image that reflects the caption.
 The model is a simple [cascading diffusion model](https://arxiv.org/abs/2106.15282), using a T5 text encoder to encode the captions which conditions a base image generator, and then a sequence of super-resolution models.

 In particular, two notable contributions are the developments of:
-1. [Noise Conditioning Augmentation](https://www.assemblyai.com/blog/how-imagen-actually-works/#robust-cascaded-diffusion-models), which noises low-resolution conditioning images in the super-resolution models, and
+1. [**Noise Conditioning Augmentation**](https://www.assemblyai.com/blog/how-imagen-actually-works/#robust-cascaded-diffusion-models), which noises low-resolution conditioning images in the super-resolution models, and
 2. [**Dynamic Thresholding**](https://www.assemblyai.com/blog/how-imagen-actually-works/#dynamic-thresholding) which helps prevent image saturation at high [classifier-free guidance](https://www.assemblyai.com/blog/how-imagen-actually-works/#classifier-free-guidance) weights.

 <br/>